Engin-Boot/pong-stage-AleenaSaleem/Stage0/Exceptions.md

   Given - Active device with game installed in it

-  When - the deivce goes powerless during an active game
+  When - the deivce goes power-less during an active game

   Then - On reopening the game, trigger the 'start-state' module